entando/entando-docs/vuepress/docs/v6.3.2/docs/getting-started/development-concepts.md

 | [Component Generation Technologies](../create/component-gen-tech.md) | [Build and Publish Project Bundles](../../tutorials/create/pb/publish-project-bundle.md) |

 ## Curate and Share Components
 On the Entando Platform, Curate and Share means developer teams can share components within a central catalog made available to multiple teams or organizations.
-Entando's distributed and composable development process allows you to quickly edit, test, analyze, and publish a singular component or packaged business capabilities (PBC) repeatedly, without touching other parts of your application.
+Entando's distributed and composable development process allows you to quickly edit, test, analyze, and publish a singular component or packaged business capability (PBC) repeatedly, without touching other parts of your application.
 This includes the ability to publish content and pages along with functional components such as micro frontends and microservices.

 | Documentation | Tutorials        |
 | :------------ | :-------- |